 It is advisable for NRIs who send money from their resident country to India for investment purposes, to support their family here, or to repatriate the funds after a few years, to open an NRE account.
 (Also Read: Who is an NRI?)

-Managing or operating these accounts can be challenging in other countries.
-While Internet banking comes to the rescue in this case, some issues may require a visit to a bank branch.
+Managing or operating these accounts can be challenging in their home country for NRIs.
+Not only this, the other worry could be to manage the bank accounts of aged parents back home.
+While Internet banking comes to the rescue at this point, some issues may require a visit to a bank branch.
 In such cases, joint holdings and powers of attorney are useful.
-(Also Read: Taxation of NRE FDs for returning NRIs)
+(Read: All you wanted to know about NRI Bank Accounts)

 A joint holder or a power of attorney holder, as the case may be, may represent the Primary holder in transactions and retrieval of funds easily in case of any mishap.